sqlparser/sqlflow_public/grabit/readme.md

 - **directoryPath**

-The directory which includes the SQL files.
+The directory includes the SQL files.

 #### 9. isUploadNeo4j